avencat/spider/docs/protocol.md

 RPL_ID

 **Description:**
-The client send a GREET command when no ID is found in the registry.
+The client sends a GREET command when no ID is found in the registry.
 A Username and a public key generated client-side must be sent.
 The server should reply with a new ID and a public key which should be stored in client registry along to the client private key.
+Once the server key is received, every following message **MUST** be cipher.

 #### 1.2.3.
 HELLO